On a Lefschetz-type phenomenon for elliptic Calabi--Yaus: LTP for the Borcea--Voison 4-fold

+While the $E_8$, $E_7$ and $E_6$ families are all defined over a base $B$ of arbitrary dimension, the next elliptic fibration we consider is an explicit 4-fold construction, introduced in \cite{CGP}.

+\begin{definition}[The Borcea-Voison 4-fold] Let $S_1$ and $S_2$ be two K3 surfaces, and suppose \begin{enumerate} \item $S_1$ admits an elliptic fibration $\pi: S_1 \rightarrow \IP^1$; \item $S_2$ is a double covering of a del Pezzo surface. \end{enumerate} Both surfaces admit a natural involution: the surface $S_1$ has the hyperelliptic involution $\iota_1$, while $S_2$ has the covering involution $\iota_2$.
+The elliptic Calabi--Yau 4-fold $Z\to \mathbb{P}^2\times \mathbb{P}^1$ corresponding to the crepant resolution of the singular quotient $(S_1 \times S_2) / (\iota_1 \times \iota_2)$ will be referred to as the \emph{Borcea--Voisin 4-fold}. \end{definition}

-Let $Z\to \mathbb{P}^2\times \mathbb{P}^1$ be the Borcea--Voisin 4-fold.
-We consider the case where the two K3 surfaces $S_1$ and $S_2$ are generic, in the sense that the elliptic fibration on $S_1$ has only nodes or cusps as singular fibres (say $n$ singular fibres of type $II$ and $24 - 2n$ of type $I_1$), while $S_2$ is the double cover of $\IP^2$ branched along a smooth sextic.
-For the verification of LTP we first need the following \begin{prop} Let $X$ be the fourfold of Borcea--Voisin type constructed from an elliptic K3 surface with $n$ singular fibres of type $II$ and $24 - 2n$ of type $I_1$ and a double cover of $\IP^2$ branched along a smooth sextic.
-Then
+Let $Z\to \mathbb{P}^2\times \mathbb{P}^1$ be the Borcea--Voisin 4-fold as given by Definition~\ref{BV4F}.
+We consider the case where the elliptic fibration on $S_1$ has only nodes or cusps as singular fibers (say $n$ singular fibres of type $II$ and $24 - 2n$ of type $I_1$), while $S_2$ is the double cover of $\IP^2$ branched along a smooth sextic.
+For the verification of LTP we first need the following

-\end{prop} \begin{proof} The proof is the same as the one of \cite[Proposition 4.2]{CGP}.
-The only difference concerns the computation of the genus of the trisection $T$ of the order-$2$ points in $S_1$, but this can be easily obtained using Riemann--Hurwitz formula from the fact that $T$ is the $3:1$ covering of $\IP^1$ which is ramified over $24 - 2n$ points with multiplicity $2$ and $n$ points with multiplicity $3$, and so $g(T) = 10$. \end{proof}
+\begin{lemma} Let $Z$ be the Borcea--Voisin 4-fold constructed from an elliptic K3 surface with $n$ singular fibers of type $II$ and $24 - 2n$ of type $I_1$ and a double cover of $\IP^2$ branched along a smooth sextic.
+Then $h^{1, 1}(X)=5$ and $h^{1, 2}(X) = 30$. \end{lemma} \begin{proof} To prove the lemma one needs first to study the fixed locus of the two natural involutions on $S_1$ and $S_2$, and then to follow the quotient and blow up needed to produce $X$ from $S_1 \times S_2$.
+We refer to \cite[Proposition 4.2]{CGP} for all the details, as the proof of the lemma follows from the proof of \cite[Proposition 4.2]{CGP} with the obvious adjustments. \end{proof}